suicidegirlsdev/nmi-gate/README.md

 # NMI Gateway

+## This fork:
+This fork mainly changes the lib to allow it to work with other NMI-like, gateways since NMI seems to offer their API as a white label service with different URLs.
+Just need to use the correct API urls (maybe?
+It will probably work at the nmi URLs, too).
+This makes the URLs requisite, but can set them on the nmi class.

+This fork also makes some other changes, such as doing some quick ruff formatting and other tweaks to make it more compatible with our own specific usage (and not necessarily of value to anyone else), including removing the "org" concept entirely (not used by the API or us, separate concern).

+Notes on testing at the end of this readme are ours.

+## Original Heading:

 This is a nmi handy package to interact with the nmi gateway endpoints, you can find the original documentation here: https://secure.networkmerchants.com/gw/merchants/resources/integration/integration_portal.php#cv_variables